Sputniko!: Art and Design

 To date, she has had her works included in the permanent collections of museums such as the Victoria and Albert Museum (UK) and the 21st Century Museum of Contemporary Art, Kanazawa (Japan).
 She was nominated for the Lumen Prize 2024 and the Nam June Paik Prize 2024, recognizing her innovative contributions to art and technology.
 From 2016 to 2020, her works were exhibited at the Teshima 8 Million Lab on Teshima, an island of Japan.

 Education and Research

 From 2013 to 2017, Sputniko! was an assistant professor at the MIT Media Lab where she founded and directed the Design Fiction research group.
 In October 2017, She was appointed as an Associate Professor of RCA-IIS Design Lab in the Institute of Industrial Engineering at the University of Tokyo which she continued until 2019.
 Currently, she is an associate professor of the Department of Design at Tokyo University of the Arts.

 In July 2025, at the initial 2025 Symposium on Design and Science, Chiba Institute of Technology (Chibatech) announced its first School of Design & Science, the university’s first English-language program which included Sputniko! as one of the first seven faculty members.
 Sputniko!'s title at SDS is Designer of Speculative Futures.

 Entrepreneurship

-Spuniko! founded Cradle, a women’s healthcare service that supports the well-being of female employees working in Japanese corporations.
+Sputniko! founded Cradle, a women’s healthcare service that supports the well-being of female employees working in Japanese corporations.